 Sitefinity CMS comes with a set of built-in modules, which can be directly used in the pages you create.
 You can also create your own custom modules and use them side by side with the default ones.

-Developers can leverage the Sitefinity VSIX and CLI tools to get started with building custom modules.
-Both Sitefintiy VSIX and Sitefintiy CLI enable you to add a new custom module project with the necessary scaffolded module classes, containing inline guidance.
+You can leverage the Sitefinity VSIX and CLI tools to get started with building custom modules.
+Both Sitefinity VSIX and Sitefinity CLI enable you to add a new custom module project with the necessary scaffolded module classes, containing inline guidance.

-EXAMPLE: To create a general purpose module in Sitefinity CMS, with aluminum implementation effort, refer to the sample Database diagnostic module available on the Sitefinity GitHub repository The module class contains inline documentation for each method used and can guide you into the purpose of each of them.
+EXAMPLE: To create a general purpose module in Sitefinity CMS, with minimum implementation effort, refer to the sample Database diagnostic module.
+The module class contains inline documentation for each method used and can guide you into the purpose of each of them.